strubelab/alphafold/.github/README.md

    For logging in on Windows, you need an ssh client application such as [PuTTY](https://www.putty.org/).

-2. Go to your scratch directory:
+2. Go to your user directory:

     ```bash
-    cd /ibex/scratch/[your_username]/
+    cd /ibex/user/[your_username]/
     ```

 3. Clone the following repositories, and then `cd` into the `alphafold` directory.